Evangelism: Witnessing to our faithIntroduction

 The prime responsibility we have toward the world is that we warn humanity of the "wrath that is to come" and of the way of escape through Jesus Christ.
-This task we call "evangelism", while at the personal level we call it "witnessing".
-One of the discipleship tasks of a believer is to organise the communication of the gospel to "the ends of the earth."
+This task we call evangelism, while at the personal level we call it witnessing.
+One of the discipleship tasks of a believer is to organize the communication of the gospel to "the ends of the earth."
 Jesus saw to it that the gospel was proclaimed throughout Palestine during his three years of ministry.
 He used a team of 70 going out two-by-two.
-We have highly efficient means of communication and so it is even easier for us to communicate the gospel.
+These days, we have highly efficient means of communication and so it is even easier for us to communicate the gospel.

 Most Christians find it difficult to tell other people about their faith.
 Are we afraid that people might laugh at us or reject us?
 Is it that we are not very sure what we should say?
 Whatever, we certainly do seem to be afraid to share our faith.

 Witnessing should be a very natural activity.
-First we need to understand the Christian gospel and then explain it when the opportunity arises.
-"Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have", 1Peter 3:15.
+First we need to understand the Christian gospel and then be willing to explain it when the opportunity arises - "always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have", 1Peter 3:15.
 We don't have to force the message on anyone, just let it come into the conversation naturally.
 Sharing our faith is going to be one of the most important things we do as believers.

 Why does the Lord leaves us on this earth after we become one of His children?
 "Testing" is one of the reasons .....
 Life purifies us, burns away the slag.
 The other reason is for "training".
-We have a tremendously responsible job to do - a work of infinite worth.
+Jesus has given us an important job to do - a work of infinite worth.
 God could do this work far more effectively than we could, but as part of our training for eternity, he gives us the task of gathering in of a people for his glory.
 As we work to bring people into the Kingdom we hasten the day of Jesus' return, 2 Peter 3:10-13.

 The book of Acts shows that the early Christians' activity spread abroad the good news.
 They were "not ashamed of the gospel of Christ; for it is the power of God unto salvation for everyone who believes."